 It takes just 10 minutes to get tender grilled asparagus with a salty crispy-crunchy edge.
-Enjoy this simple tasty side dish served with any grilled meat, on the side of your breakfast omelette, or toss some into your salad!
+The parmesan and lemon add the perfect flavor.
+Enjoy this simple tasty side dish served with any grilled meat, on the side of your breakfast omelet, or toss some into your salad!

-Grilled asparagus makes a great BBQ side dish throughout grilling season.
+This grilled asparagus recipe with parmesan makes a great BBQ side dish throughout the grilling season.
 When I’m making any type of grilled vegetables or vegetable skewers, it’s usually to go alongside a main, whether it’s grilled salmon, grilled chicken, steaks, or hamburgers.
-So, having easy recipes to turn to makes keeping an eye on the meat so much easier.
-This easy, grilled asparagus recipe is perfect for that.

 It’s a simple toss in oil, and a sprinkling of salt and pepper and the grill does the rest.
 They’re a bit smoky and sweet with crispy-crunchy caramelized edges and a tender juicy inside.
 My kids love when I add a squeeze of lemon and a sprinkling of parmesan to add a citrusy, salty, yummy finish.

 Cooking asparagus on the grill is super low maintenance and still ends up being one of the best-tasting vegetables.
 They’re a great option for a casual family dinner but also work for fancier occasions, maybe level up with grilled bacon-wrapped asparagus or top with a balsamic glaze.
 It’s a versatile summer side dish that can be used to complete any meal!

 The fresh asparagus is the star of the show in this recipe, so there’s no need to overpower its delicious taste with a ton of extra ingredients.
 With a simple mix of oil, lemon, and parmesan, it’s the perfect way to let the flavors of the grilled asparagus shine through.

 Find the full printable recipe with specific measurements below.